rook-network/rook/docs/src/usage/items.md

 - Market - trades goods (Bazaar) 1:2 ratio
 - Dock - produces food must be next to the sea.
 - Temple - produces as many population as there are temples (Mosque / Cathedral)
-- Foundry - produces stone
+- Foundry - produces stone (Arsenal)
-- Castle - exchanges food for population
+- Castle - exchanges food for population (Citadel)
 - Tower - prevents production and can be used to capture settlements
 - University - produces technology (Academy, Armoury)